muze3k/Nano_Machine_Learning/README.md

 # Nano_Machine_Learning

 Library for running inference on esp32 using the model trained through conventional tensorflow/keras libraries.
 The model is transformed into raw bytes and stored in esp32.
+Main code inside esp_machineLearning folder.

 To-do list:
 - [x] Dense matmul